CylonicRaider/Instant/docs/running.md

 A properly working installation of *Java* (Java 7 at least) is assumed.

-For running an own instance, you can use the pre-built [`Instant.jar`](Instant.jar) file in this repository, which should be always up-to-date with the latest backend and frontend (unless someone messed it up).
+For running an own instance, you can use the pre-built [`Instant.jar`](../Instant.jar) file in this repository, which should be always up-to-date with the latest backend and frontend (unless someone messed it up).

 The backend accepts the following command-line arguments (the `--help` option can be used to report a summary):

+- `--plugin-path` *paths* — *Plugin path*: A list of directory or file paths where to search for plugins.
+Separated by the platform-specific path list separator (i.e. `:` on UNIX-like OS-es, and `;` on Windows).

+- `--plugins` *list* — *List of plugins to load*: A comma-separated list of plugin names (or paths) to be fetched (from the aforementioned path) and linked into the backend on startup.
+Dependencies are fetched automatically.
+  Plugin names including commata cannot be specified (why should you name one like that?).
+To be interpreted as a path, an entry must contain a slash (`/`) character (regardless of platform).

 - `--host` *host* — *Hostname to bind to*: Can be used on machines with multiple network interfaces; `localhost` can be used to accept local